cottand/leng/doc/src/Prometheus-Metrics.md

 response will grow to be so big the metrics stop being updated.
-While resetting the counters periodically can help (and you can tweak that with the config `Metrics.resetPeriodMinutes`) but you might still see issues depending on your traffic.
+While resetting the counters periodically can help (and you can tweak that with the config `Metrics.resetPeriodMinutes`) you might still see issues depending on your traffic.
 You can
 read [this SO post](https://stackoverflow.com/questions/46373442/how-dangerous-are-high-cardinality-labels-in-prometheus) to learn more.